-- 10.4 Competitors may only participate in TCC, TPC or PE using cars which: - a) Have been subjected to, and fulfilled the requirements of, the tests described in Articles 16.2-6, 17.2-3 and 18.2-9 of the F1 Technical Regulations of the relevant year. - b) Comply with the requirements of Articles 13 and 14 of the F1 Technical Regulations of the relevant year (with the exception of Articles 13.1.1, 13.3.1 and 13.3.2 for the sole purpose of test sensor installations).
+- 10.4 Competitors may only participate in TCC, TPC or PE using cars which : - a) Have been subjected to, and fulfilled the requirements of the static and dynamic tests described in Articles 16, 17 and 18 of the F1 Technical Regulations of the relevant year. - b) Comply with the requirements of Articles 13 and 14 of the F1 Technical Regulations of the relevant year (with the exception of Articles 13.1.1, 13.3.1 and 13.3.2 for the sole purpose of test sensor installations).

-Any car used for TCC, TPC or PE must be fitted with the panels described in Articles 15.4.7 and 15.4.8 of the F1 Technical Regulations of the relevant year.
+Any car used for TCC, TPC or PE must be fitted with the secondary side intrusion panels described in Article 15 of the F1 Technical Regulations and the Appendix to the Technical and Sporting Regulations of the relevant year.

-- 10.5 TCC may only take place on tracks currently approved for use by Formula 1 cars and located in Europe (unless agreed by the majority of the competitors and the FIA), may never occur whilst a Championship Event is taking place and shall be limited to: - a) Two tests, open to all competitors, of no more than four consecutive days' duration carried out between 1 February and ten days before the start of the first Event of the Championship. - One day from any of these two tests may be set aside for testing of wet-weather tyres if requested by the appointed tyre supplier.
-Arrangements for this day of testing will be made in full consultation with all competitors and the FIA. - b) Two tests, open to all competitors, of no more than two consecutive days' duration carried out on circuits where an Event has just taken place, such tests commencing no less than 36 hours after the end of the relevant Events. - Each competitor must allocate at least two of the above days for drivers in possession of an International A Licence not having competed in more than two F1 World Championship races during their career.
+- 10.5 TCC may only take place on tracks currently approved for use by Formula 1 cars and located in Europe (unless agreed by the majority of the competitors and the FIA), may never occur whilst a Championship Event is taking place and shall be limited to : - a) Two tests, open to all competitors, of no more than four consecutive days' duration carried out between 1 February and ten days before the start of the first Event of the Championship.

+One day from any of these two tests may be set aside for testing of wet-weather tyres if requested by the appointed tyre supplier.
+Arrangements for this day of testing will be made in full consultation with all competitors and the FIA.

+b) Two tests, open to all competitors, of no more than two consecutive days' duration carried out on circuits where an Event has just taken place, such tests commencing no less than 36 hours after the end of the relevant Events.

+Each competitor must allocate at least two of the above days for drivers in possession of an International A Licence not having competed in more than two F1 World Championship races during their career.